The Three Sisters Companion Planting

 Corn, green beans (or peas), and squash (sometimes pumpkin) are the Three Sisters companion plants.

-The goal is to have the plants provide a benefit to each other so each will produce better in a smaller space.
-Healthy plants help keep pests away.
+The goal is for the plants to support each other, allowing them to thrive in a smaller space.
+Healthy plants can deter pests.

-But, if you should have any garden pest problems take a look at natural pest control and how to get rid of aphids!
+If you do encounter garden pests, check out natural pest control and how to get rid of aphids!

 Learn More about Who are The Three Sisters?